Bogota is fast becoming a prime travel destination for mongers of all types, and more and more also among the LGBTQ crowd.

 As with any other city, it’s best to know where to go if you’re out looking for some run-ins with the local talent, whether it’s paid for or not.
 Bogota is actually pretty big, with over 8 million people strewn about.
 There are places you should focus on, and places you should definitely avoid.

-I’ve gone through the 5 best places to meet shemales in Bogota, doing all the homework on your behalf.
-Stick to these locations, and you’ll be sure to have a great time, enjoying some beautiful ladyboys, in a beautiful city.
+I’ve gone through the 5 best places to meet travestis in Bogota, doing all the homework on your behalf.
+Stick to these locations, and you’ll be sure to have a great time, enjoying some beautiful shemales, in a beautiful city.

 There are some things you need to get up to speed on before arriving, however, as it’s best to not just show up and expect to know how things are here.